Garbaz/haskell-parse-stlc/README.md

 # STLC parser

-This program implements parsing for the Simply Type Lambda Calculus (STLC) with optional type annotation for the argument of an Abstraction term.
+This program implements parsing for the Simply Type Lambda Calculus (STLC).
 For this purpose a term `Expr` has the following grammar:

 ```
 Expr ::= Const | Variable | Abstr | Appl | Cond